spodell/Darkhorse2/README.txt

-   Darkhorse is an experimental program that defines phylogenetic relatedness of blastp hits for a set of proteins against a taxonomically diverse reference database (e.g. NCBI Genbank nr) using a lineage probability index (LPI) score.
+   Darkhorse is an experimental program that defines phylogenetic relatedness of blastp hits for a set of proteins against a taxonomically diverse reference database (e.g. NCBI Genbank nr) using a taxonomically-weighted distance algorithm, with results expressed as a lineage probability index (LPI) score.
 The basic algorithm used to calculate LPI scores and its application in predicting horizontal gene transfer are described in the following publications.
 These